How to Diagnose Your Small Business Before You Waste Money Fixing the Wrong Thing

 |---|---|---|

-The 8 Areas to Check Before You Try to Fix Your Business
+The 8 Key Areas to Check Before You Try to Fix Anything

 1. Business Clarity

-What it means: Business clarity means you know what your business does, who it helps, and what problem it solves, clearly enough to explain it in one sentence.
+What it means: You know what your business does, who it helps, and what problem it solves, clearly enough to explain it in one sentence.

-Diagnostic question: Can you explain your business in one clear sentence?
+Diagnostic question: Can you describe your business in one clear sentence right now?

-When this is unclear: You may change direction often, struggle to make decisions, or explain your business differently every time you are asked.
+When this is unclear: You change direction often, struggle to make decisions, or explain your business differently every time someone asks.

 2. Customer Understanding